SankalpGhasti-dev/PyLabFlow/README.md

 ## 💾 Experiment Management Tools

-The `lwf.experiment` module provides powerful tools for managing your PPL database:
+The `plf.experiment` module provides powerful tools for managing your PPL database:

 * **`get_ppls()`**: List all active pipeline IDs in the current Lab.
 * **`get_ppl_status()`**: Returns a DataFrame summarizing the status, last run, and key metrics for all PPLs.